JuliaGraphics/Luxor.jl/docs/src/basics.md

 preview()
 ```

-They're short-cuts - designed to save a bit of typing.
-You can omit the width and height (defaulting to 600 by 600, except for `@imagematrix`), and you don't have to specify a filename (you'll get time-stamped files in the current working directory).
+They're just short-cuts - designed to save a bit of typing.
+You can omit the width and height (thus defaulting to 600 by 600, except for `@imagematrix`), and you don't have to specify a filename (you'll get time-stamped files in the current working directory).
 For multiple lines, use either:

 ```julia
 @svg begin